nyyakko/pltsci-assignment-devops/README.md

         - NodePort
         - LoadBalancer
             - Makes it so an actual LoadBalancer is provisioned in the cluster (if supported)
-    - The externalTrafficPolicy
+    - The externalTrafficPolicy field
-        - Local
-        - Cluster
     - External services
     - Endpoints
     - Headless services
+    - The internalTraffictPolicy field

 ### Observability